-Housed in Farrell Hall Room 209 along with the Academic Support Center, the OAS verifies students' disability status and determines eligibility for specific accommodations.
+Housed in Farrell Hall Room 209 along with the Academic Support Center, Accessibility Services verifies students' disability status and determines eligibility for specific accommodations.
 Academic accommodations, such as tape recorders, extended test time, and testing in a distraction-reduced space, are coordinated through this office, as are physical accommodations, including disability-appropriate housing, food modifications, and physical changes to classrooms or labs.
-Students must register with the Director of Accessibility Services in order to receive these services.
-Per federal law, the OAS can provide these accommodations only to students with qualified, verified disabilities and not to the general student population.
+Students must register with the Director of Academic Support Services in order to receive these services.
+Per federal law, Accessibility Services can provide these accommodations only to students with qualified, verified disabilities and not to the general student population.

-The Director of the OAS also serves as the Chairperson of Walsh's ADA Committee and thus works with Human Resources and the Dean of Academic Services to be the University's point-person on matters pertaining to legal accommodations for students, faculty, and staff.
+The Accessibility Services also serves as the Chairperson of Walsh's ADA Committee and thus works with Human Resources and the Dean of Academic Administration to be the University's point-person on matters pertaining to legal accommodations for students, faculty, and staff.

 1. Submit a completed Request for Accommodations Form

 - Forms can be obtained in the Academic Support Center, located in Farrell Hall 209, or by clicking the link above.

 - Completed forms include the type of disability and the specific accommodations desired.
 The accommodations requested must be appropriate to the specific disability and be offered by the University.